-39 Direction concerning persons from COVID-19 affected areas
+27 Direction concerning persons from COVID-19 affected areas

-- (1) An affected person must, immediately on entering the Territory, travel directly to: - (a) the person's place of residence; or - (b) another place that is suitable for the person to reside in. - (2) An affected person must remain at the person's place of residence or other suitable place for the ACT required quarantine period. - (3) While residing at the residence or suitable place under this Direction, the affected person must do the following: - (a) not leave the residence or place except: - (i) for the purposes of obtaining medical care or medical supplies; or - (ii) for the purposes of complying with a legal obligation; or - (iii) in an emergency situation; or - (iv) to provide an essential service; or - (v) to leave the Territory by a direct route; - (b) not allow any other person to enter the residence or place unless: - (i) that other person usually lives at the residence or place or the other person is also complying with an obligation under this Direction; or - (ii) the entry is for medical or emergency purposes; or - (iii) the entry is to a place (other than a residence) for the purposes of delivering food or essential items; - (c) otherwise comply with the NSW Health self-isolation guideline. - (4) An affected person must, when not at the person's usual place of residence or other suitable place mentioned in subsection (1), take all reasonable steps to minimise contact with other persons.
+- (1) An affected person must, immediately on entering the Territory, travel directly to: - (a) the person's place of residence; or - (b) another place that is suitable for the person to reside in. - (2) Subject to paragraph (5)(b), an affected person must remain at the person's place of residence or other suitable place for the ACT required quarantine period. - (3) While residing at the residence or suitable place under this Direction, the affected person must do the following: - (a) not leave the residence or place except: - (i) for the purposes of obtaining medical care or medical supplies; or - (ii) for the purposes of complying with a legal obligation; or - (iii) in an emergency situation; or - (iv) to provide an essential service; or - (v) to leave the Territory by a direct route;

-- (5) This section does not apply to an affected person who has been quarantined in a State or the Australian Capital Territory for a continuous period of 14 days since the person has been in the relevant COVID-19 affected area and who provides documentary evidence to an emergency services officer that the person has completed the 14 day quarantine period. - (6) To avoid doubt, this section applies to an affected person who at the time the person entered the Territory was not an affected person for the purposes of the ACT COVID-19 Affected Areas Direction. - (7) In this section:
+- (b) not allow any other person to enter the residence or place unless: - (i) that other person usually lives at the residence or place or the other person is also complying with an obligation under this Direction; or - (ii) the entry is for medical or emergency purposes; or - (iii) the entry is to a place (other than a residence) for the purposes of delivering food or essential items; - (c) otherwise comply with the NSW Health self-isolation guideline. - (4) An affected person must, when not at the person's usual place of residence or other suitable place mentioned in subsection (1), take all reasonable steps to minimise contact with other persons. - (5) An affected person must, if directed in writing to do so by an emergency services officer: - (a) be tested for COVID-19 and provide information about the date, time and location of the test; or - (b) continue to comply with this section for a further period, not exceeding 14 days, specified by the emergency services officer. - (6) This section does not apply to an affected person who has been quarantined in a State or the Australian Capital Territory for a continuous period of 14 days since the person has been in the relevant COVID-19 affected area, COVID-19 place of concern or COVID-19 place of high concern and who provides documentary evidence to an emergency services officer that the person has completed the 14 day quarantine period. - (7) To avoid doubt, this section applies to an affected person who at the time the person entered the Territory was not an affected person for the purposes of this section. - (8) In this section:

-ACT required quarantine period, in relation to an affected person, means the length of the period of quarantine (however described) the person would be directed to undertake by the ACT COVID-19 Affected Areas Direction if that person were in the Australian Capital Territory.
+ACT required quarantine period, in relation to an affected person, means the length of the period of quarantine (if any and however described) the person would be directed to undertake by the ACT COVID-19 Affected Areas Direction if that person were in the Australian Capital Territory.